pipeli18ne/RFC/02-library.md

 ## Motivation

-Most libraries offer a similar way to output a translation.
-Where they almost always differ is in the way translations are loaded into memory and how a locale gets set.
+If you talk to developers, most time you will hear that handling i18n in an application is a pain.
+And I agree, it is not accessible enough for developers to use it without blocking their workflow.
+Probably most developers would wish to just write the application for a single language and let an automated process do the rest.
+But that's not really possible so you need to add at least a small amount of code to your application to make it work.
+Most libraries use `key-based` translations where you define `t('loginCTA')` in your code.
+If you then take a look at the application inside the browser you will see something like `'click here to login'`.
+When a developer now tries to search where this string get's rendered inside the code, he first needs to find out the mapping between the key and the actual text.
+This is not ideal.
+It's not a good developer experience.

+Another issue is that each framework requires you to write your code slightly different.
+You'll probably use different libraries for different frameworks.
 When using multiple tech-stacks, you probably need to write your code differently for each of them.
 This is not ideal since it introduces a small learning curve and you will need to maintain multiple ways of doing things.

 <!---------------------------------------------------------------------------------------------------------->